 Sister City since 1971

-Tempe was the first American city to partner with a city behind the Iron Curtain, initiating an exchange with Skopje when it was part of Yugoslavia.
+Tempe was the first United States city to partner with a city in communist East Europe, initiating an exchange with Skopje when it was part of Yugoslavia.

 Partnering with a communist city had not been done before in the Sister Cities International program.
 There were national headlines and disbelief, but also a few supporters.

 This partnership opened Eastern Europe and the Soviet Union to the Sister City idea, and today there are scores of American cities twinned with cities in these areas.
 This brave experiment has turned out well, and Tempe and Skopje have enjoyed various exchange programs over the years.